 - Remove any unnecessary PCI Cards and Hardware (You can plug them later.)

-7 Set up your motherboard’s BIOS for Catalina.
+7 Set up your motherboard’s UEFI BIOS for Hackintosh Catalina.

 Essentially, the BIOS (or UEFI) is the settings page for your computer’s motherboard.
 From here, you can fiddle with how your computer hardware works.

-- To access BIOS / UEFI Setup, Press and hold Delete button on a USB Keyboard while the system is booting up.
+- To access BIOS/UEFI Setup, press and hold the Delete button on a USB Keyboard while the system is booting up.

 - Load Optimized Defaults.